daamien/powa-doc/index.rst

   shared_preload_libraries='pg_stat_statements,powa,pg_stat_kcache,pg_qualstats'

-And restart your server, according to your distribution preferred way of doing so, for example:
+And restart your server, according to your distribution's preferred way of doing so, for example:

 Init scripts: